GEOSC 10

 [RUNNING WATER]

-And....a Word About Tsunamis
+And....A Word About Tsunamis

 Learning Objectives

-What to do for Unit 4?
+What to do for Module 4?

 Questions?